Analysis of a fully discrete approximation for the classical Keller--Segel model: lower and a priori bounds: Computational experiments

-Positivity of $u_h^{n+1}$ breaks if $\cteUV$ grows beyond $\cteUV\simeq 70$, but $v_h^{n+1}$ remains positive.
-Note that, as $\cteUV$ is increased, $\|\nabla v_h^0\|_{L^\infty(\Omega)}$ becomes larger and larger, with $v_0$ defined in~(\ref{eq:u0v0}); consequently, $\|\nabla v_h^n\|_{L^\infty(\Omega)}$ does at least for the first time steps.
+Positivity of $u_h^{n+1}$ breaks if $\cteU$ grows beyond $\cteU\simeq 70$, but $v_h^{n+1}$ remains positive.
+Note that, as $\cteV=\cteU$ is increased, $\|\nabla v_h^0\|_{L^\infty(\Omega)}$ becomes larger and larger, with $v_0$ defined in~(\ref{eq:u0v0}); consequently, $\|\nabla v_h^n\|_{L^\infty(\Omega)}$ does at least for the first time steps.
 Therefore, computing $u^{n+1}_h$ using \eqref{eq:u_h} turns out to be more demanding.
-Figure \ref{fig:min_uh} (top) plots the values $\{\min_{\x\in\Omega}u_h^n(\x)\,, n=0,\dots,50\}$ for $\cteUV\in\{70,80,90,100\}$.
+Figure \ref{fig:min_uh} (top) plots the values $\{\min_{\x\in\Omega}u_h^n(\x)\,, n=0,\dots,50\}$ for $\cteU\in\{70,80,90,100\}$.
 Positivity is recovered once $\|\nabla v_h^n\|_{L^\infty(\Omega)}$ becomes small enough.

-This loss of positivity for large values of $\cteUV$ is not in contradiction to \eqref{Global-Lower-Bound-uh} in Theorem~\ref{Th:main}, since \eqref{restriction-h-k} and \eqref{restriction-h} are not fulfilled for those cases.
-Moreover it is remarkable that, for $\cteUV\simeq 70$, $u_h^{n+1}$ keeps positivity, even when \eqref{restriction-h-k} and \eqref{restriction-h} are quite far from being verified.
+This loss of positivity for large values of \rf{$\cteU$} is not in contradiction to \eqref{Global-Lower-Bound-uh} in Theorem~\ref{Th:main}, since \eqref{restriction-h-k} and \eqref{restriction-h} are not fulfilled for those cases\footnote{Since we do not know the exact value of the constant $C$ in conditions \eqref{restriction-h-k} and \eqref{restriction-h}, we took $C$ to be $1$.
+On the other hand, for values of $(\cteU, \cteV)$ being small enough, both conditions hold since $F(u_0, v_0)$ decreases as $(\cteU, \cteV)$ do.
+So, positivity is maintained.}.
+Moreover it is remarkable that, for $\cteU\simeq 70$, $u_h^{n+1}$ keeps positivity, even when \eqref{restriction-h-k} and \eqref{restriction-h} are quite far from being verified.
 In fact, $\mathcal{F}(u_h^0, v_h^0)$ takes huge values, which exceed the capacity of floating point standards.
 These huge values stem from $\|\nabla v_h^0\| \simeq 7,687.66$, which gives ${\mathcal B}_2(u_h^0,v_h^0)\simeq 23,411.5$, used as an exponent for computing ${\mathcal F}(u_h^0,v_h^0)$.
-Of course, for small values $\cteUV$, for which condition \eqref{restriction-h-k} and \eqref{restriction-h} are verified, our experiments show positivity, as expected.
 In this sense, our numerical experiments suggest that there might be room for improvement in conditions \eqref{restriction-h-k} and \eqref{restriction-h} of Theorem~\ref{Th:main}.

 In order to compare the performance of scheme \eqref{eq:u_h}--\eqref{eq:v_h} using a \emph{non-acute} mesh, we consider, as before, a mesh composed of $50\times 50$ macroelements as depicted in Figure \ref{fig:obtuse_macrolement}.
 This way the theoretical results shown in this paper may not be applied.